juliangruber/insert-list/Readme.md

 # insert-list

-List UI that that is a writable Stream and supports sorting by predefined keys.
+Minimal list UI that is a writable Stream and supports sorting by predefined keys.

 ## Usage